Online public consultation

 The OECD Anti-Bribery Convention is the first and only international anti-corruption instrument focused on the ‘supply side’ of the bribery transaction.
-To ensure that it continues to respond to the challenges of fighting foreign bribery, the OECD launched a review of the 2009 OECD Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Recommendation) in December 2018.
-This review will be conducted by the OECD Working Group on Bribery and is scheduled for completion by early 2020.
+To ensure that it continues to respond to the challenges of fighting foreign bribery, the OECD launched a review of the OECD Anti-Bribery Recommendation in December 2018.
+This review is being conducted by the OECD Working Group on Bribery and is scheduled for completion in 2021.

 About the OECD Anti-Bribery Convention and the 2009 Anti-Bribery Recommendation